ATTezel/RedTeam-Labs/Lab04 – Enumerating & Attacking SMB with Samba Usermap Script/Readme.md

 ```
 ---

-## Result
+## 📊 Result
+- ✅ Samba ports were identified and vulnerable version confirmed
-Exploit attempt completed, but no session was created
+- ⚠️ Exploit execution completed, but no shell session was opened

-Demonstrated post-exploitation validation (whoami, id, hostname)
+- ✅ Post-exploitation commands were attempted (whoami, id, hostname)
+- 📁 /etc/passwd contents were accessed after manual interaction

 ---

+## 📊 Real-World Relevance
+Samba misconfigurations still exist in internal corporate networks, especially where legacy systems are used.
+Even if an exploit fails to produce a session, the process of enumerating SMB shares and testing payloads is directly applicable to internal penetration tests and CTF-style red team exercises.

+---

-## What I Learned
+## 🧠 What I Learned
-Gained insight into SMB vulnerabilities and misconfigurations

-Understood the role of payload compatibility and listener binding

-Learned how to troubleshoot and document failed attempts
+How SMB misconfigurations in Samba can be exploited remotely

+Metasploit’s module structure and how to customize payloads for compatibility

+The importance of manual validation, even if auto-exploit fails

+How to troubleshoot reverse shell issues (LHOST, firewalls, payload mismatch)

 ---